testergamer31/PrismLauncher-Cracked/README.md

 # About this Fork

-> This project is a Fork of Prism, which aims to 'unblock' the use of Offline Accounts without the restriction of having a working Online Account.
+> This project is a Fork of Prism Launcher, which aims to 'unblock' the use of Offline Accounts, disabling the restriction of having a functional Online Account.
 No other modifications were applied to the project's source code.

 # Downloads